-La Nacional, the Spanish Benevolent Society in Chelsea, NYC, is a Spanish social club founded in 1868.
+La Nacional, the Spanish Benevolent Society, is a Spanish (Spain) social club in Chelsea, Manhattan.

 Today La Nacional is the last surviving remnant of New York City’s “Little Spain” which once filled 14th Street between Seventh and Eighth Avenues.
 Ships from Spain used to dock at 11th Street twice a month.
 Most of New York City’s Spanish community once lived along the Hudson River between Christopher St and 23rd St. “Spanish Harlem” was Cuban and Puerto Rican.

 Little Spain began to decline when the Immigration and Nationality Act of 1965 made it harder for Europeans to migrate to the U.S.

 La Nacional Restaurant